 “It’s part of our work culture,” said Andrew Zwicker, Head of the Office of Communications and Public Outreach at the PPPL.
 “We’re always trying to improve our rate of recycling and reducing, but it’s about making sure our employees are aware of these programs.”

 Employees and staff recycle waste, have a composting system, and even recycle cooking oil to make biodiesel, he explained.

 PPPL has received numerous awards for its environmental programs over the last several years.
 The Lyman Spitzer Building, the lab’s main office, was granted U.S.-LEED Gold certification in 2011.
 In 2012, the laboratory received a DoE Federal Sustainability award for reducing its greenhouse gases.
 In 2013, PPPL was awarded a DoE Green Buy award for purchasing environmentally safer products over the fiscal year.
 In 2015, the lab won the Food Recovery award for its campus-wide composting habits.
-Furthermore, PPPL has received even more awards in recognition for its 'lead by example' facility, which encourages sustainable practices.
+Furthermore, PPPL has received even more awards in recognition of its "lead by example" facility, which encourages sustainable practices.

 “We are in the early stages of a long budget process and final funding levels will not be settled until Congress acts,” said Covington.
 “The EPA will continue to examine its programs to identify those that create unnecessary redundancies or those that have served their purpose and accomplished their mission.”

 But there’s more to this mission, and companies throughout the U.S. have only started to look up to the paragons of